-Over the last few years, the gnome has become more popular as a decoration for holidays and outside gardens.
+The gnome has become more popular as a decoration for holidays and outside gardens.
 I started seeing Easter Bunny Gnomes all over the place, so I wanted to try my hand at a few DIY Easter Gnomes for our house!
-They came out so cute that I wanted to share my steps so we can all have these adorable Spring Gnomes outside to bring a little sunshine to the Coastal Bend!
+They came out so cute that I wanted to share my steps so we can all have these adorable Spring Gnomes outside to bring some sunshine to the Coastal Bend!

 Things You Need to Make your Easter Garden Gnomes: